XamkGamelab/ARmageddon/README.md

 ### IMAGESETS

-  -Contains full imagesets with labels
+  -Contains full imagesets (img only)

   -(not split into val-train)